impresso/impresso.github.io/pages/associated-partners.md

 ## State Archives of Valais, AEV.

 [// www.vs.ch/web/culture/aev](https://www.vs.ch/web/culture/aev) &mdash; The state archives of Valais have an administrative, historical and cultural mission.
 AEV is responsible for collecting, classifying, inventorying, preserving and valorising the archival documents belonging to the State, produced by the Cantonal Administration, as well as any document concerning the history of Valais and Valais society.
-ACV expressed its strong interest in supporting the project with digitized historical newspapers (in French and German) and in collaborating for their enrichment.

 **Role**: AEV will provide the consortium with access to digitized newspapers and periodicals from Valais, express desiderata regarding historical newspaper interfaces and give feedback on prototypes newly developed by the consortium.
 AEV will participate in project's workshops and benefit from enriched newspaper content, as well as from the availability of open source prototypes.